Admissibility and rectification of colored symmetric operads

 Many results below include a condition that weak equivalences in $\C$ are stable under transfinite compositions or filtered colimits.
 This condition is satisfied if $\C$ is cofibrantly generated and its generating cofibrations $I$ have compact domain and codomain or, slightly more generally, if $\C$ is pretty small in the sense of \csy{\refde{pretty.small}}.
 This condition is satisfied for $\sSet$, $\Ch(\Mod_R)$, and many other basic model categories, but not for $\Top$.
 However, $\Top$ is strongly admissibly generated, which is enough to conclude that the filtered colimits of the weak equivalences that actually occur (as a result of a cellular presentation of cofibrant objects) are indeed again weak equivalences.
-We call $\C$ {\it quasi-tractable\/} if its (acyclic) cofibrations are contained in the weak saturation of (acyclic) cofibrations with cofibrant source (and target).
+We call $\C$ {\it tractable\/} if its (acyclic) cofibrations are contained in the weak saturation of (acyclic) cofibrations with cofibrant source (and target).
+This condition was introduced by Barwick \cite[Definition~1.21]{Barwick:Left}, who also includes the condition that $\C$ be combinatorial.
 Again, this holds for $\sSet$, $\Top,$ $\Ch(\Mod_R)$.
-All three conditions are stable under localization and transfer, turning them into viable and effectively checkable conditions.
+All three conditions are stable under monoidal Bousfield localizations and transfer, turning them into viable and effectively checkable conditions.